antonpichka/library_architecture_mvvm_modify/package/README.md

 - - When inheriting, we also inherit:
 - - - 'Model'
 - - - 'ModelRepository'
-- - - 'ModelWNamedWNamedWNamedIterator' if exists
+- - - 'ModelTTNamed[TTNamed]TTNamedTTIterator' if exists
 - Methods names:
 - - Get:
 - - - get(Named)(WhereNamed)[FromNamed][ParameterNamed]: